pondersource/sciencemesh-php/production-status.md

 ## PCSS / PSNC
 * Nextcloud (but Seafile in production)
-* Deployed but exact
+* Deployed
-* status is unknown
-* Testing planned for week of 14 November 2022
+* Generating an invite token works, we tested this on 17 November 2022